saziosu/cat-flips/README.md

 * Images in the body were sourced from [FreePik](https://www.freepik.com/).
 Further information will be in the credits on this document.
 * Favicon images were generated via [favicon.io](https://favicon.io/favicon-generator/)

+# Features

+## Current Features

+## Future Features

+## Accessibility

+* Semantic HTML was used in the index.html file to ensure accessibility.
+* All images were given alt tags to ensure they could be read by screenreaders.
+*  XXXXXXXXXXX

+# Technology Used

+## Languages

+* HTML
+* CSS
+* JavaScript

+## Frameworks, Libraries & Programs

+* [Balsamiq](https://balsamiq.com/wireframes/) was used to create the wireframes to plan out the website.
+* [GoogleFonts](https://fonts.google.com/) were used to import the font.
+* [Adobe Express Editor](https://express.adobe.com/tools/image-resize) was used to resize the images.
+* [Flexbox](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout) was used to construct a flexible layout and responsive design
+* [Git](https://git-scm.com/) was used for version control
+* [Gitpod](https://gitpod.io/) was used to write the code
+* [GitHub](https://github.com/) was used to deploy the site code
+* [AmIResponsive](https://ui.dev/amiresponsive) was used to create the cross device responsivity images